Ricardo-Werner-Rivas/python-memory-management/README.md

 ### `pointers`
 Provides a safe implementation of pointers for Python.
 #### Class `Pointer`
 The pointer itself.
-Imitates the behaviour of C pointers.
-This pointer points to a reference, not to an object stored in memory.
+Imitates the behaviour of C pointers. `Pointer` points to a **reference**, not to an object stored in memory.
 #### Decorator `pointerize`
 Allows functions to receive pointers instead of values.
 ## Installation